 - Thoughts of death or suicide

-When you see things that concern you, and you’re looking for a way to open a conversation – reflection statements can work.
+When you see things that concern you, and you seek to open a conversation – Try reflection statements.

 Notice that there are no additions to a pure reflection statement – no judgment, no suggestions and no demands.
 You are the mirror – just reflect.

 Your observation packs a much bigger message than the simple words.
-With your reflection you shared some major unspoken points:
+You made some major unspoken points:

 - I see you, and I recognize some difficulty.